frankframework/frank-manual/docs/source/gettingStarted/newHorizons.rst

 To get started, please do the following:

 #.
-You will put your work for NewHorizons in a dedicated Frank configuration.
-You will store it in the directory ``franks/Frank2Manual/configurations/NewHorizons`` (see subsection :ref:`horizonsMultipleFilesSetUpYourInstance` about the directory tree).
-In that ``NewHorizons`` directory, open a new file ``Configuration.xml``.
+In the ``franks`` directory you created in :ref:`frankRunnerInstallation`, add a new project directory ``Frank2Manual``.
+Within that directory, create ``configurations/NewHorizons`` for the configuration you are going to create.
 #.
+In the ``NewHorizons`` directory, open a new file ``Configuration.xml``.
+#.
 Give that file the following contents:

    .. literalinclude:: ../../../srcSteps/NewHorizons/v390/configurations/NewHorizons/Configuration.xml
       :language: xml

+Please take your time to configure your development environment.
+The `GitHub page of the Frank!Runner <https://github.com/ibissource/frank-runner>`_ contains all the information you need.
+You will use the non-Maven directory structure that is explained there.
+You can see how to work with ``FrankConfig.xsd`` and the code completion and syntax checking that it supports.
+You can also see how you can easily start the Frank!Runner during development.

-#.
-To check this step, please start the Frank!Framework.
-#.
-Go to the Adapter Status page.
+4. To check these steps, please start the Frank!Framework and go to the Adapter Status page.
 You should see a tab "NewHorizons".

 The details of what we want to build are in the next section.